Space News

 The book seems to have had some good reviews so I picked up a copy which the author signed for me and even did a little sketch of Laika inside as well which looks pretty cool.

-Anyway I thought I'd mention the book for those that haven't come across it before, here is a link to what I assume is the publishers website.
+Anyway I thought I'd mention the book for those that haven't come across it before.

 cspg